-Adrian Leal is an associate in the Firm's Energy, Infrastructure, Project and Asset Finance Practice, with a focus on project finance and banking in Latin America.
+Adrian Leal is an associate in White & Case LLP's Energy, Infrastructure, Project and Asset Finance Practice, focusing on corporate and project finance transactions in Latin America.

 CAF and DEG as lenders in connection with the project financing of a hydroelectric power plant to be owned and developed by La Virgen S.A.C. in Peru, a subsidiary of Alupar.

 Wells Fargo Bank N.A., as administrative agent and joint lead arranger and bookrunner, in connection with the merger, amendment and restatement of two existing credit facilities into a single senior unsecured US$465 million term loan facility for Itaú CorpBanca, the third largest commercial bank in Chile.

 The Bank of Nova Scotia, Banco del Estado de Chile - New York Branch and Export Development Canada, as lenders, in connection with a senior unsecured US$300 million term loan facility for Flakeboard America Limited, a US manufacturer of composite wood products, as borrower.
 The loan facility was guaranteed by the borrower's parent, Celulosa Arauco y Constitución S.A., a Chilean wood pulp, engineered wood and forestry company.

 Representation of KfW IPEX-Bank and DEG in the project financing of the 101 MW Pomona Wind Farm in Argentina, which is supported by a RenovAr PPA.
 The financing consisted of Hermes-covered and uncovered facilities.

 Representation of Corporación Andina de Fomento, EKF, the Danish export credit agency, FMO and SMBC in the portfolio project financing of the Villalonga and Chubut Norte RenovAr wind power projects in Argentina, which are supported by RenovAr PPAs.